Schulich-Ignite/website/content/blog/hhttpp/series-introduction.md

 ## Terms & Concepts

-To start there are some terms we need to understand.
+To start there are some terms we need to understand in order to understand HTTP ([this video is also pretty good](https://www.youtube.com/watch?v=SzSXHv8RKdM)).
 Here are some of the basics:

 |Term | Description | Example |
 |-----|-------------|---------|